UpdraftFund/.github/profile/README.md

 #### For funders

 Frequent funders (DAOs, philanthropists, grant-makers) can also request to have their own score cards.

+### Streaming, splitting, vesting, and claw-back

+A solution can set their solution fund to stream, vest or split (to multiple recipients) which takes effect once the goal is reached.
+These settings can help contributors feel safer about funding the solution.

+A solution can configure Aura (see above) as a judge to provide funder claw back.
+If Aura finds the solution to be poorly implemented, any tokens left in the solution fund will be returned to funders proportional to their contributions.

 ## UPD Tokens